skillrepos/ai-3in1/labs.md

 <br><br>

 10. The power of this architecture is that you can add new canonical queries just by updating the server configuration - no agent code changes needed.
-Type 'exit' when done to stop the agent and stop the server with Ctrl-C.
+Type 'exit' when done to stop the agent.